Products in Equivariant Homology: The construction of the product

 where $\Delta_{M_G}$ is the diagonal.
-Recall that the Chas-Sullivan product is defined using the umkehr map with respect to the finite codimensional embedding $\Delta_M: M\to M\times M$ and the Chataur-Menichi product is defined using the Grothendieck bundle transfer with respect to $\Delta_{BG}: BG \to BG\times BG$ whose fibre is the compact manifold $G$.
+Recall that the Chas-Sullivan product is defined using the umkehr map with respect to the finite codimensional embedding $\Delta_M: M\to M\times M$ and the Chataur-Menichi product is defined using the integration along the fibre with respect to the fibration $\Delta_{BG}: BG \to BG\times BG$ whose fibre is the compact manifold $G$.
 In contrast to these situations, in general neither $\Delta_{M_G}: M_G\to M_G\times M_G$ is finite codimensional nor its fibre $\Omega (M_G)$ is compact.
 Thus, we cannot just apply the umkehr maps reviewed at the beginning of this section.
+Denote the diagonal subgroup of $G\times G$ by $\Delta G$, which acts on $M\times M$.
 The key observation is that one can decompose $\Delta_{M_G}$ as